thacheshirecat/beep-boop/README.md

 Specifications:
 1. Turns 0 into "Beep!"
   input: 0
-  output: Beep!
+  output: ["Beep!"]

 2. Turns 1 into "Boop!"
-  input: 3
+  input: 1
-  output: Beep!
-Boop!
-2 3
+  output: ["Beep!"]

-3. Turns numbers that are evenly divisible by 5 into "REEE!" (takes priority over 1 and 0)
+3. Turns numbers that are evenly divisible by 5 into "Here be the ocean!" (takes priority over evenly divisible by 3, numbers with 1 and numbers with 0)
-  input: 12
+  input: 5
-  output: Beep!
-Boop!
-2 3 4 REEE!
-6 7 8 9 REEE!
-11 12
+  output: ["Here be the ocean!"]

 4. Turns numbers that are evenly divisible by 3 into "Error!" (takes priority over 1 and 0)
   input: 12
-  output: Beep!
-Boop!
-2 Error!
-4 REEE!
-Error!
-7 8 Error!
-REEE!
-11 Error!
+  output: ["Error!"]

 5. Turns numbers containing 1 into "Boop!"(takes priority over 0)
   input: 11
-  output: Beep!
-Boop!
-2 Error!
-4 REEE!
-Error!
-7 8 Error!
-REEE!
-Boop!
+  output: ["Boop!"]

 6. Turns numbers containing 0 into "Beep!"
+  input: 101
+  output: ["Beep!"]

+7. If text is entered into the second form field, it instead turns numbers that are evenly divisible by 5 into "Here be " + the inputted text + "!".
-  input: 11
+ input: 5 / Alex
-  output: Beep!
-Boop!
-2 Error!
-4 REEE!
-Error!
-7 8 Error!
-REEE!
-Boop!
+ output: ["Here be Alex!"]

 \*************/

 /********************************\